Exploring Practical Methods for iOS HLS Cache Implementation

 For detailed implementation, please refer to this example:

-The exploration process took almost a whole week, going around in circles and nearly driving me crazy; currently, there is no reliable and easy-to-deploy method.
+The above exploration took almost a whole week, going round and round, nearly driving me crazy; currently, there is no reliable and easy-to-deploy method.